iamapunkmonkey/iamapunkmonkey.github.com/index.md

 ---
 layout: page
-title: I Am A Punk Monkey
-tagline: What am I doing here?
+title: Wait, who are you?
+Who am I?
 ---
 {% include JB/setup %}

-#Wait, who are you?
-Who am I?
 Hey there, so this is where most of my ramblings are going to probably live.
 I have the attention span of a 2 year old, the imagination of a 5 year old, the fashion sense of a 16 year old, and I have been told that I have an old soul.
 So who knows where this is going to end up, but I am sure it is either going to be extremely boring or really confusing.
 My money is on the latter.

 ### Post List